tuhh-softsec/vul4j/README.md

 We also demonstrate how to use our framework to validation the reproduction of new vulnerabilities.

 0. **Preparation:** You need to install our execution framework first.
 You could install Vul4J on your machine by following the *Quick Install* section or use our [pre-built Docker image](https://hub.docker.com/r/bqcuongas/vul4j).
-In the case, you want to use the pre-built Docker images, use the following command to start the Docker container:
+In the case, you want to use the pre-built Docker image, use the following command to start the Docker container:
 ```shell
 $ docker run -it --name vul4j bqcuongas/vul4j
 ```